 Tel: +44 (0)11-6223-1259 (direct line)

 I joined the University of Leicester as Professor of Sociology in 2007, from Brunel University where I had been Professor of Sociology and Communication.
-Before that I was a Research Fellow in the Social and Computer Sciences Research Group in the Department of Sociology at the University of Surrey, following a doctorate in sociology at the University of York (1993).
+Before that I was a Research Fellow in the Social and Computer Sciences Research Group at the University of Surrey, following a doctorate at the University of York (1993).
 Between 2012 and 2014 I was Head of the Department of Sociology at Leicester.
 In 2016-17 my work is split between the School of Media, Communication and Sociology, and the School of Arts (Modern Languages and Linguistics).

 The area in which I work is known as Conversation Analysis (CA).
 Since the early 1990s I have been applying this approach to a range of topics in media, technology, childhood and health communication.
 In 1998 I published (with Robin Wooffitt, University of York) the book Conversation Analysis: Principles, Practices and Applications (Polity Press, 1998; 2nd Edition, 2008), which is now widely used around the world to support the teaching of CA.

 My principal research interest is in broadcast talk on radio and television, especially those forms that involve the participation of ordinary citizens (phone-ins, talk shows, public debates and the like).
 Early work included Confrontation Talk: Arguments, Asymmetries and Power on Talk Radio (Erlbaum, 1996), a study of how institutional dimensions of arguments between radio phone-in hosts and callers are related to interactional power, as expressed in discourse strategies.
 A few years later, Media Talk: Conversation Analysis and the Study of Broadcasting (Open University Press, 2006) offered a broader discussion of the relevance of talk, and the methods of CA, for an understanding of mass communication processes.